The Riddler Mindbender: Design and operations

 Like many modern roller coasters, Mindbender operates on the block system featuring 5 blocks: station, transfer table, lift hill, reduction brake, and ready brake.
 These blocks are controlled by a program running on a programmable logic controller to ensure trains do not collide with one another.
 To assist in the movement of trains through the brakes, station, and transfer table, a series of feed motors can move a train at slow speeds from a full stop.

 Three trains were manufactured for the ride, although the ride control system is not equipped to handle all three on the track at once.
 One train was used as a spare, and occasionally only one is on the track during normal operation.
 In the 1990s, one train was dismantled to supply parts for the remaining two.
 Eventually, the park obtained trains from the former Schwarzkopf-designed Viper at Six Flags Astroworld.
-The trains have seven cars, each with four seats arranged in rows of two for a total of 28 riders per train.
+The trains had seven cars, each with four seats arranged in rows of two for a total of 28 riders per train.
 Passengers are restrained with a single ratcheting lap bar.

 The transfer table, located between the station and the lift hill, is used to move trains to and from the maintenance building.
 It features one brake to secure trains in place as the table rotates; it is not used during normal operation.
 There is also a feed motor located on the transfer table.

 The primary set of brakes that stops the trains' movement at the end of the ride are known as the reduction brakes.
 As a result of having no overhead protection from rain, wet conditions can cause unwanted slipping.
 The ride occasionally closes when these conditions become severe.

 There are two sets of trim brakes on the course of the ride that reduce the speed of the train.
 The attraction is placed on the side of a ridge, and portions of the track – including the second vertical loop and a helix – are located in an adjacent ravine, increasing the attraction's overall elevation change.
 The coaster used to be advertised as a "triple looper".
 The ride features two vertical loops with a diving helix which doesn't actually result in an inversion sometimes considered the third loop.